 Dedicated to art and culture, The British Museum houses a vast collection of world art and artifacts.
 It is located just a few minutes walk from Tottenham Court Road, King’s Cross Station, Euston Station, and Covent Garden.

-However, not to worry, because there is a LuggageHero storage location just around the corner.
+However, do not worry because there is a LuggageHero storage location just around the corner.
 You can store your bags and enjoy your stroll around the museum hassle-free.
 Equally amazing – admission to the museum is free.
 And with their daily openings from 10 h to 17.30 h and 10 h to 20.30 on Fridays, you can visit the museum on your arrival and departure day and still get on that train.

-Download our free app for left luggage at British Museum.
+Download our free app for left luggage at British Museum

 For even more comfort you can download our LuggageHero bag storage app where you can easily see all our locations for British Museum bag storage.
 With our luggage storage app, you are able to store your bags anywhere in our 1000+ locations.
 You can find more information on how to use the bag storage app in London right here.